scalar-labs/scalardb-benchmarks/docs/README.md

 - TPC-C
 - YCSB (Workloads A, C, and F)
+- Multi-user YCSB (Workload C)
+  - This YCSB variant runs multiple user threads that read different records concurrently.
+  - Each thread is assigned a specific range of keys to prevent overlap and hotspots.
 - Multi-storage YCSB (Workloads C and F)
   - This YCSB variant is for a multi-storage environment that uses ScalarDB.
   - Workers in a multi-storage YCSB execute the same number of read and write operations in two namespaces: `ycsb_primary` and `ycsb_secondary`.